leamas/lpf/README.md

 An alternative way without using any CLI magic:
    - Install lpf-msttcore-fonts
-   - Locate the lpf factory icon (eg g., search usng gnome3) and click on it.
+   - Start the lpf-gui program
-     Select "Build all" and watch the package being built and installed after some dialogs (see screenshots)
+   - Select "Build all" and watch the package being built and installed after some dialogs (see screenshots)